Depressed Because You Can’t Lose Weight No Matter How Hard You Try?

 Some people have reduced mobility or reduced activity levels because of underlying health conditions.
 Perhaps you can relate.
 Fundamentally, weight loss is a combination of two things: diet and exercise.
 People with reduced mobility and reduced activity due to a health issue will struggle to burn the calories needed to lose weight.

-- Back pain
+- Back pain and spinal issues

 - Fibromyalgia